-- ◆ TRITON RiskVision sees origin server responses before they are processed by the web proxy.
-This allows unrestricted application of the real-time analytic features. - ◆ Limitation: If the downstream proxy blocks outbound requests, for example due to URL filtering or outbound scanning, TRITON RiskVision will not see those requests and cannot log them.

-- ◆ Limitation: If the downstream proxy serves some content from a local cache, TRITON RiskVision may log what appears to be an incorrect category for the URL.
-An indication of this is "TCP\REFRESH\HIT" entries in the Content Gateway event log (squid.log by default; see "Event log file" in the Content Gateway Manager Help). - ◆ Limitation: Because HTTP requests go through the downstream proxy before being seen by TRITON RiskVision, the source IP address of all of the requests is the web proxy IP address; this makes it difficult to collect end user information.
-One solution is to configure the downstream proxy to send X-Forwarded-For and/or X-Authenticated-User HTTP headers and enable "Read authentication from child proxy" in the Content Gateway module of TRITON RiskVision.
-See Configure TRITON RiskVision to work with a downstream proxy, page 44.
+- TRITON RiskVision sees origin server responses before they are processed by the web proxy.
+This allows unrestricted application of the real-time analytic features. - Limitation: If the downstream proxy blocks outbound requests, for example due to URL filtering or outbound scanning, TRITON RiskVision will not see those requests and cannot log them. - Limitation: If the downstream proxy serves some content from a local cache, TRITON RiskVision may log what appears to be an incorrect category for the URL.
+An indication of this is "TCP_REFRESH_HIT" entries in the Content Gateway event log (squid.log by default; see "Event log file" in the Content Gateway Manager Help). - Limitation: Because HTTP requests go through the downstream proxy before being seen by the TRITON RiskVision appliance, the source IP address of all of the requests is the web proxy IP address; this makes it difficult to collect end user information.
+One solution is to configure the downstream proxy to send X-Forwarded-For and/or X-Authenticated-User HTTP headers and enable "Read authentication from child proxy" in the Content Gateway module of the TRITON RiskVision appliance.
+See Configure TRITON RiskVision to work with a downstream proxy, page 34.

-This positioning of TRITON RiskVision is recommended when you are looking for analysis and trends on all inbound traffic.
+This positioning of the TRITON RiskVision appliance is recommended when you are looking for analysis and trends on all inbound traffic.